Minhao-Zhang/obsidian-mcp-server/README.md

 This Obsidian plugin runs a local MCP (Model Context Protocol) server, allowing external applications (like AI assistants, scripts, or other tools) to interact with your Obsidian vault through a standardized interface.

 This is a work-in-progress plugin, and while it is functional, it may have bugs or incomplete features.
 Please report any issues you encounter.
 I don't know TypeScript that well so there might be security and reliability issues.
 You can help by opening issues or pull requests on GitHub.
+I will try to respond to them as soon as possible.

 ## Features